slittle95/spanish-prepositions/README.md

 optimal-classification.r does optimal classification using ocMatrix.txt
 create_dissimilarity_matrix.ipynb converts countMatrix.txt to an integer-based dissimilarity matrix (and includes some venn diagrams for fun)
 Dissimilarity-matrix.r converts the integer dissimilarity matrix to a true dissimilarity matrix and graphs it using MDS
+function_frequency.r creates a table of the frequency of each semantic function a la Beekhuizen et al.